Therapy with Steve Vinay Gunther:

 Fees and Payment

 I do not extend credit.
 Sessions must be paid for on completion.
-Cash, cheque, credit card, direct debit or paypal is accepted (please note for paypal, you must elect to pay the paypal transfer charge).
+Cash, Weixin, Alipay, credit card, direct debit or paypal is accepted (please note for paypal, you must elect to pay the paypal transfer charge).

 Fees are applicable on a sliding scale, and are self assessed.
 Please view the payment options and scales as relevant for China.
 Please note, fee scales are assessed on the total income of a couple, if you are in a relationship.

 If my professional time is required for other services that you request such as report writing, attendance at meetings, or email exchanges, I charge my time on a prorated basis.

 I charge an hourly rate.
 So sessions which are 1.5 hours - such as the first session - are charged at 1.5 x the hourly rate.